 Economic damages have a monetary value and include:

 Medical expenses include doctors’ appointments, surgeries, long-term care, ambulatory aids, prescriptions, hand controls for your vehicle, upgrades to your home to make it more accessible, and various therapies, including cognitive therapy, physical therapy, occupational therapy, and psychological therapy.

-If your injuries or the death of a loved one causes your household income to decrease, you can recover compensation to make up for the wages you can no longer earn or those you lose because a loved one died as a result of injuries.
-You can recover loss of future earning capacity until your normal retirement age – or the age that your loved one would have retired.
+If your injuries or the death of a loved one causes your household income to decrease, you can recover compensation to make up for the wages you can no longer earn or those you lose because a loved one died because of injuries.
+You can recover the loss of future earning capacity until your normal retirement age – or the age that your loved one would have retired.

 Finally, death-related expenses might include funeral, burial and cremation expenses, and some probate court expenses and probate attorney fees.